 As I stare at your picture, I feel the warmth and love of a mother.
 I know you are near protecting and guiding your children.
 I lower my head in respect and admiration; I ask you for your blessings.
-May God give you permission to cleanse my body and soul with your divine waters and may your divine light shine upon my Earthly path
+May God permit you to cleanse my body and soul with your sacred waters, and may your divine light shine upon my Earthly path.

 Yemaya or Iemanja, known as the Queen of the Sea, is one of the most loved and highly respected orishas (deities) in the Candomble and Santeria religions.
 Those who are faithful to Yemaya pay homage and seek her blessings in personal matters.
 They believe that her power is limitless.

 Luisah Teish, in her book Jambalaya, depicts the Goddess as a "large and beautiful woman…the mermaid, the full moon; and intelligence beyond human comprehension."